-THE YALE REVIEW ACCEPTS SUBMISSIONS of poetry, fiction, essays, review essays, and translations via Submittable during our seasonal reading period, which begins September 27 and closes October 11.
+THE YALE REVIEW ACCEPTS SUBMISSIONS of poetry, fiction, essays, review essays, and translations via Submittable during our seasonal reading period, which begins in September of each year.
 If you’d like to be notified when submissions are open, please subscribe to our newsletter and follow us on social media.
 Please note that we do not accept mailed submissions and any work sent by mail to our offices will not be opened.
-See below for our guidance on pitches, which we accept on a year-round basis.
+See below for our guidance on pitches.

 The Yale Review is now accepting pitches on a rolling basis for essays and criticism on a wide range of subjects, from literature, art, history, and politics to film, television, music, and internet subcultures.
 We’re seeking diverse, sharp, intelligent voices driven by curiosity and verve—writers who take apart and reconstruct their subject in surprising ways, who unravel the inner workings of a reader’s mind, who deal with strong characters and complex questions, and who are unafraid to lean into unexpected juxtapositions and discover new connections.